- Step-2-Derive the expression for U2 and L2 matrices.

 The steps followed to get the inverse of the U matrix can be checked from the next slide image.

-The last values for x,y, and z for the solved problem for x-y-z.
+The last values for x,y, and z are for the solved problem for x-y-z.

-The multiplication of the inverse of matrix u by matrix c is shown and the final values for x,y,z can be found to be=(3,2,1).
-Te routine check for the estimated values for x,y,z will be performed to satisfy the given three equations.
+The multiplication of the inverse of matrix u by matrix c is shown and the final values for x,y, and z can be found to be=(3,2,1).
+The routine check for the estimated values for x,y, and z will be performed to satisfy the given three equations.
 The calculations are shown in the last slide image.

-We substitute the three equations by the values of x,y,z and check whether these values are satisfying the equations or not.
+We substitute the three equations with the values of x,y, and z and check whether these values are satisfying the equations or not.